PROUDLY SERVING THE DOWNRIVER COMMUNITY AND MONROE COUNTY

 What is not included in the inspection?

 We do not perform underground pipe or septic inspections as we recommend they be done by a qualified plumber.
-We do not inspect swimming pools, play scapes, hot tubs or seasonal items such as roll-out awnings.
+We do not inspect swimming pools, play scapes, hot tubs, or seasonal items.
 We cannot inspect areas that are deemed dangerous to enter or may cause damage to enter.
 We cannot move furniture or large area rugs and wall hangings, however, we do ask the seller to perform certain tasks to prepare the home for inspection so we can test all components of the home for our client.
-Please see Disclaimer's page for a full disclosure.
+Please see Disclaimer page for a full disclosure.